What can occur on your feet?

 If you have difficulty in maintaining warmth in your feet during the colder months, try to wear warm socks to bed or slippers around the house.
 Sudden changes in temperature should be avoided, like taking hot baths as well as standing on excessively cold surfaces.

-Frequent exercise will also prevent the feet from getting cold.
+Frequent exercise will also help prevent the feet from getting cold.
 For any broken chilblains apply a dressing over the area and visit Eastwood Podiatry Clinic as soon as possible.